 Passionate to assist the differently-abled, Diana retired from her export business, in 2014 to pursue full time, her dream of organizing a charitable trust for the assistance and welfare of the differently-abled, destitute women, weaker sections of society and to assist in education for the under privileged.
 Being environmentally conscious and having initiated many campaigns of tree planting and Solid waste management, environment protection and improvement feature in the objectives of the trust.
-Diana also volunteers to teach English part time at the Government School in her neighbourhood, where she has executed construction of 6 toilets (in 2016) for the girls to use and thus reduce their drop out rates.

 V S Ramana

 Varakur Srinivasan Ramana is a Commerce Graduate from the Madras Christian College, Tambaram.

 Having served for 38 years in many organizations across different sectors – from Consumer Durables, Advertising Agency, Pharmaceuticals, MNC leader in Agricultural Machinery & Tractors and with India’s one of largest Engineering and Construction Company.
 He is a professional from Marketing, Product Sales Promotion, Advertising, Corporate Communications, Corporate Social Responsibility and Skills Training.